steve904/doc-and-blog/content/blog/camera.md

 *   At Jessica's / Crystal's favorite location
 *   Open for suggestions
 *   Act like skiing behind Golf Cart (I will explain)

+## Update for Jessica & Location

+We are set to go for Jessica's photo shoot.
+Not going to say where, but it is a very nice place.
+Counting on the location not having any restrictions.

 ### Crystal - Contact